-Non-Executive and Independent Director
+Non-Executive and Independent Director.

-In 2021, the Committee met four times.
-As of the date of approval of this Report, it has held a further meeting focused on the definition of Remuneration Policy for 2021 and the launch of the new Group's Remuneration Policy.
+In 2022, the Committee met three times.
+As of the date of approval of this Report , it has held a further meeting focused on the compensation referring to financial year 2022, Brembo's Remuneration Policies for 2023 with regard to the revision of the remuneration packages of the Chief Executive Officer and the Executive Chairman, the change of the LTI bonus cap and of the remuneration to be paid to the newly appointed Board of Directors.